cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 +++
 draft = true
-title = "How Team Scratch gets into your Kokkos functor" date = 2023-11-10T08:00:00-07:00
+title = "How Team Scratch gets into your Kokkos Functor" date = 2023-11-10T08:00:00-07:00
 +++